postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 Documentation is an important part of any collection or API.
 Good documentation helps the people who use your collection to understand what it does and how each request works.
 And comprehensive API documentation lets your consumers know what endpoints are available and how to successfully interact with them.

 Once you've generated documentation for your collection or API, users can [view the documentation](/docs/publishing-your-api/viewing-documentation/) in Postman.
-By default your documentation is private, so only people you share a collection or API with will be able to see it.
+By default your documentation is private, so only people you share a collection or API with will be able to access it.
 If you're creating a public API, you can [publish your documentation](/docs/publishing-your-api/publishing-your-docs/) to make it publicly available to anyone with a web browser.

 ## Contents